Physically consistent gravitational waveform for capturing beyond general relativity effects in the compact object

 \subsubsection{\textbf{Discussion}}

-Note that, unlike our waveform, EdGB waveforms computed in \cite{EdGB_waveform} do not include backreactions to the background spacetime.
+Note that, unlike our original waveform, EdGB waveforms computed in \cite{EdGB_waveform} do not include backreactions to the background spacetime.
 In other words, although the EdGB waveform has a deformation from GR in the ringdown part, it is purely caused by the scalar field.
 In contrast, our waveform includes the backreactions due to additional gravitational radiation.
-Therefore, we cannot expect our waveform to be fully compatible.
-Regardless of the small difference of modeling, the compatibility should be evaluated by comparing the goodness of fit with the parameter estimation errors in the future observations.
+Therefore, we cannot expect our waveform to be fully compatible, though we turn off the inclusion of the backreaction here.
+Regardless of the small difference in modeling, the compatibility should be evaluated by comparing the goodness of fit with the parameter estimation errors in future observations.

 As a benchmark to whether our waveform can reproduce EdGB waveforms, we use $\mathrm{RSS}_\mathrm{O4,5}$, which is defined as the RSS value computed from the IMRPhenomD waveform with binary parameters shown in Table~\ref{tb:binary} (i.e, $\hat{P}_\mathrm{PCA}=\hat{\gamma}_1=0$) and the modified waveform with setting beyond-GR parameters to $1\sigma$ errors in the O4 or O5 observations, that is, $\hat{P}_\mathrm{PCA} \rightarrow \delta\hat{P}_\mathrm{PCA}$ and $ \hat{\gamma}_1 \rightarrow \delta\hat{\gamma}_1$ with binary parameters set to values shown in Table~\ref{tb:binary}.
 Note that a degeneracy between $\hat{P}_\mathrm{PCA}$ and $\hat{\gamma}_1$ turns out to be insignificant as shown in Sec.~\ref{sec:Fisher_analysis}. $\mathrm{RSS}_\mathrm{O4,5}$ are arose from practical statistical errors, which are inevitable in the parameter estimation of real data.
 For this parameter set, $\mathrm{RSS}_\mathrm{O4}/\mathrm{RSS}_\mathrm{GR} = 19.9$ and $\mathrm{RSS}_\mathrm{O5}/\mathrm{RSS}_\mathrm{GR} = 4.06$.